 Life Sciences: Getting Started

-Two Databases specifically for life sciences:
+Two Databases specifically for the broad scope of life sciences:

 Biosis Citation Index